atomix/dazl/README.md

 Dazl is not just another Go logging framework.
 We're not here to reinvent Go logging for the nth time.
 Dazl is logging facade inspired by similar frameworks in Java, like [slf4j](https://slf4j.org), which are widely used throghout the Java ecosystem to provide a common interface, configuration, and abstractions for all the most popular logging libraries for the JVM.
-Dazl wraps [a logging library that already works](https://github.com/uber-go/zap), enriching it and the existing ecosystem with fine-grained logging controls and configuration files, making your applications easier to configure and debug, both for you and your users.
+Dazl wraps [Uber's zap logging library](https://github.com/uber-go/zap), enriching it and the existing ecosystem with fine-grained logging controls and configuration files, making your applications easier to configure and debug, both for you and your users.